Westo48/clash-discord/README.md

             - _this means they aren't verified or they aren't in a claimed clan_

 - ## <a id="command-list-discord"></a>Discord

-  - discord help
-    - displays relevant help-text regarding what commands can be run
-    - react to the help message to parse through command groups

-  - discord announce message `channel` `message`
-    - announces message to specified channel
-    - *restricted to leaders and co-leaders*

-  - discord announce player `channel` `message` `player tag`
-    - announces message to specified channel, pings the requested player's user
-    - *restricted to leaders and co-leaders*

-  - discord announce donate `channel` `message` `unit name`
-    - announces message to specified channel, pings all users that can donate the requested
-    - _discord announce donate options_
-      - options for `discord announce donate` command
-        - `clan_role` - mention a role linked to a clan to get that clan's information
-          - _if no clan role is specified, then the user's active player's clan will be used_

-  - discord announce supertroop `channel` `message` `super troop name`
-    - announces message to specified channel, pings all users that have the requested super troop active
-    - _discord announce supertroop options_
-      - options for `discord announce supertroop` command
-        - `clan_role` - mention a role linked to a clan to get that clan's information
-          - _if no clan role is specified, then the user's active player's clan will be used_

-  - discord announce war `channel` `message`
-    - announces message to specified channel, pings all in current war
-    - *restricted to leaders and co-leaders*
-    - _discord announce war options_
-      - options for `discord announce war` command
-        - `clan_role` - mention a role linked to a clan to get that clan's information
-          - _if no clan role is specified, then the user's active player's clan will be used_
-        - `cwl_war_selection` - *only for cwl* specify whether to look for the previous, current, or upcoming war
-          - _defaults to current_

-  - discord announce warnoatk `channel` `message`
-    - announces message to channel, pings all in war missing attacks
-    - *restricted to leaders and co-leaders*
-    - _discord announce warnoattack options_
-      - options for `discord announce warnoattack` command
-        - `clan_role` - mention a role linked to a clan to get that clan's information
-          - _if no clan role is specified, then the user's active player's clan will be used_
-        - `missed_attacks` - returns players who missed exactly the specified missed attack count
-          - _if not specified, then it will simply return all who are or have missed attacks_
-        - `cwl_war_selection` - *only for cwl* specify whether to look for the previous, current, or upcoming war
-          - _defaults to current_

   - discord role me
     - update your roles